Moments, Sums of Squares, and Tropicalization: Truncated pseudo-moment cones

 \section{Truncated pseudo-moment cones}

 The goal of this section is to understand the tropicalizations of the dual cones of cones of sums of squares (e.g.~$\Sigma_A^\vee$) and more generally, dual cones to truncations of preorders and quadratic modules.
-We observe an interesting phenomenon of \emph{stabilization}, which we now explain informally.
+We observe an interesting phenomenon of stabilization, which we now explain informally.

 Let $S$ be a compact basic closed semialgebraic set defined by inequalities $g_i(x) \geq 0$, $i=1,\dots,k$.
-We can build a set of obviously nonnegative polynomials on $S$ by combining sums of squares and the known nonnegativity of polynomials $g_i$; this set is called the \emph{preorder generated by $\{g_i\}_{i=1}^k$}.
-By Schm\"{u}dgen's Positivstellensatz any polynomial $f$ strictly positive on $S$ has an obviously nonnegative representation \cite{MR1092173}.
-We note that this representation may (and often does) involve sums of squares of degree significantly larger than that of the positive polynomial $f$.
-As a consequence, we see that as we allow representations of larger and larger degree, obviously nonnegative polynomials fill up the interior of the cone of nonnegative polynomials.
-We call the dual cones to obviously nonnegative polynomials \emph{the cones of pseudo-moments}.
-We see that the cones of pseudo-moments provide a convergent outer approximation to the cone of $A$-moments supported on $S$, as we allow degree bounds to grow.
+We can build a set of obviously nonnegative polynomials on $S$ by combining sums of squares and the known nonnegativity of polynomials $g_i$; this set is called the \emph{preordering generated by $\{g_i\}_{i=1}^k$}:

+By Schm\"{u}dgen's Positivstellensatz, any polynomial $f$ strictly positive on $S$ belongs to the preordering \cite{MR1092173}.
+This representation often involves sums of squares of degree significantly larger than that of the positive polynomial $f$.
+We can then consider the ``truncated'' preordering where the degrees of the $\sigma_\alpha$ are bounded by some integer $d$.
+As $d \rightarrow \infty$, the truncated preorderings fill up the interior of the cone of nonnegative polynomials.
+We call the dual cones to truncated preorderings \emph{the cones of pseudo-moments}.
+They provide a convergent outer approximation to the cone of $A$-moments supported on $S$, as we allow degree bounds to grow.

-To tropicalize the cones of obviously nonnegative polynomials we restrict ourselves to sets $S$ contained in the nonnegative orthant and defined by binomial inequalities.
+To tropicalize the pseudomoment cones we restrict ourselves to sets $S$ contained in the nonnegative orthant and defined by binomial inequalities.
 Tropicalization of $M_A(S)$ encodes all pure binomial inequalities in $A$-moments of measures supported on $S$.
 One would expect that, as the degree bounds grow, tropicalizations of pseudo-moment cones provide a convergent approximation to $\trop M_A(S)$.
 However, as we will show below, often this does not happen.
-In fact tropicalizations of pseudo-moment cones \emph{stabilize} and after a finite number of steps we do not learn any new binomial inequalities in moments, even as the degrees grow arbitrarily large.
+In fact tropicalizations of pseudo-moment cones \emph{stabilize}, so after a finite number of steps we do not learn any new binomial inequalities in moments from tropicalizing pseudomoments, even as the degrees grow arbitrarily large.
 We discuss stabilization when $S$ is the unit cube in \Cref{sec:cube} and for more general sets $S$ in \Cref{sec:stab}.